mamurak/model-server/README.md

 # Deploying a machine learning model with OpenShift Serverless Functions.
 ![Iris Data Set](/images/iris.jpg "Iris Data Set")

 This project is a simple example on how to deploy a machine learning model using OpenShift Serverless Functions.
-The SciKit Learn Random Forest Classifier model is trained using R.A.
+It is based on a SciKit Learn Random Forest Classifier model that is trained using R.A.
 Fisher's famous [Iris data set](https://archive.ics.uci.edu/ml/datasets/iris).

 #### The Server